 Once you have assembled all the information on your Word Doc, take a scissor and edit out the irrelevant details and shorten the sentences wherever possible.
 Then, check your resume for typos, spelling mistakes, and grammatical errors – nothing is a bigger turnoff than grammatical errors on one’s resume.

 Sample resume for internship

 In few minutes, select a resume writing template and put all these details on paper as per the chosen format.
-You can select from a plethora of resume formats for freshers or take the help of an online resume maker.
+You can select from a plethora of resume formats for freshers or take the help of an online resume maker or websites like Template.net.
 You can also have a look at a professional resume and make your resume using these Internshala recommended sample resumes for freshers – Sample-internship-resume, Resume-template-1, and Resume-template-2.

 Finally, here are some quick resume writing tips and tricks that you should keep in mind.

 1. Formatting: Start with a 1-inch margin on each side.
 Keep the font size between 10-12 points, and use easy-to-read font styles like Arial or Times New Roman.
 Use bold to emphasize the most important information and headings, and use bullets to organise your resume.